technmsg/blog/v2/content/2014/05/26/as14-pc-experience.md

 While I like the *idea* of having the opportunity to discuss the results, I'm not sure what it bought us.
 Perhaps fitting, some of the same headaches that stem from the consensus-driven code release process began to manifest during the selection process and following discussions.

-The email discussion occurred over a period of a couple weeks, talking no more than an hour or two.
+The email discussion occurred over a period of a couple weeks, taking no more than an hour or two.

 ## Speaking Up